 How does one come off, detox from and rebalance their hormones after hormonal birth control?!

 The post-pill or post-IUD aftermath varies but the challenges it may bring are often surprising.
 Your doctor may tell you that the acne you have 6 months after is unrelated to quitting birth control, but that couldn’t be farther from the truth!
 If you are still on the pill, I recommend reading my post on how the pill really works first, then come back to this one.
-I’m not a doctor and this more holistic-based 7-step protocol may not work for everyone, but I have changed my focus to balancing women’s hormones naturally this past year by becoming a Certified Hormone Specialist, and I’ve learned so much!
+I’m not a doctor and this more holistic-based 7-step protocol may not work for everyone, but I have changed my focus to balancing women’s hormones naturally this past year by becoming a Certified Hormone Specialist through The Institute of Transformational Nutrition, and I’ve learned so much!
 I wish I had this info when I quit the pill 5 years ago.

 Once again, I’m not against using birth control, I think all women should have the choice but we are not getting the full story and that is a problem.
 Women don’t know what they are getting into before going on a medication that turns off their hormonal system and natural rhythm.
 Until they are fully equipped with knowledge of how the pill (or a hormonal IUD) works, how it may affect their bodies as well as all possible side effects, only then do I believe she can make an educated decision about her reproductive health.
 Education is lacking in a major way (before going on the pill or IUD and after quitting it too).